LoongsonLab/loongsonlab.github.io/_publications/README.md

 ## Create the Markdown file

 Create a new `KEY` folder in the `_publications` directory.
 The key for the filename should be `YEAR-TITLE` where title is a short key for your paper.
 Then in the folder, you can create each language file by using `index.LANG.md`.
 Finally, Complete the file with the following basic format.
-Note that `permalink` needs to change the `KEY` to the folder name.
+Note that `permalink` needs to change the `KEY` to the folder name.\
+Note that, `construct` is used to mark this page is under construction.

 ```md
 ---